smaclell/smaclell.github.io/_drafts/4-things-your-tests-are-telling-you.md

 Some unlucky applications have the final form on bad tests; tests that always fail.
 I hope it never happens to you.
-I am sure there are many rational ways that teams get into this state and begin to accept it as a reality.
+I am sure there are many rational ways teams get into this state and begin to accept it as a reality.
 These tests represent something far more sinister; your feedback loop is fully broken.
 Having a single test that is always broken opens the door for more tests to also be left in the same state of disrepair.
 Looking at the test results is no longer a binary true/false on whether the code is healthy.
 The message here is clear that something must be done.

 Broken tests are work left undone.
-I believe that it is important to not leave your tests in this state.
+I believe it is important to not leave your tests in this state.
 You should not ship your application if you have permanently broken tests.
 Without digging deeper, you cannot tell if the new code changes have broken something.
 You are ignoring broken tests as your own